job/protocol-camel/README.md

 Goal is to get a place where we can gather DNS relevant RFCs and drafts, including page numbers and number of 'MUST' and 'SHOULD' statements.

-Page is live on https://powerdns.org/dns-camel/
+Page is live on http://instituut.net/~job/bgp-camel/

+# Original README

+The origin camel viewer was created by Bert Hubert at https://github.com/ahuPowerDNS/protocol-camel

 ## How you can help
 In various ways: